Quote of the month

 We have new rules, for instance, concerning age-related material, to protect our children from extreme pornography and violent radicalizing images.

-Back with the NHS, they’re demanding free access to British patients’ data.
+Back with the NHS, they’re demanding unlimited access to British patients’ medical data.
 While we would lose control over things like the operating software built-in to high-tech products such as cars and MRI scanners.

 A vote for Johnson’s shitshow of a government is a vote for our ultimate colonization by US corporate interests – the Big Selloff of our remaining sovereignty.